-Paul and Chris checking out the new mode of transport
+Paul and Chris checking out our new mode of transport

-Twenty minutes rest and then it was back in the saddle and into the forest with now a much steeper twisting route required negotiating but again after some uncertainty I let my horse have its head and we picked our way through rocks and stones, across another almost dry river bed and finally up a very steep track to the Lodge.
+Twenty minutes rest and then it was back in the saddle and into the forest and now a much steeper twisting route required negotiating but, again after some uncertainty, I let my horse have its head and we picked our way through rocks and stones, across another almost dry river bed and finally up a very steep track to the Lodge.